 I know several transgender (the preferred designation) people, including a former confirmand who has changed her gender from male to female.
 I don’t believe the science on transgender (biology, psychology, anthropology, etc.) is completely settled because science is never completely settled.
 We continue to explore the mysteries of the universe and of the human body and mind.
 In any event, I’m not competent to deal with gender dysphoria.
 But the theology of the body and the practice of baptism is settled, and I think I’m competent to deal with that.
 And I must deal with these issues because the doctrine of creation and the theology of baptism is important to the faith of the church.
 But I believe the church must also have a way of pastorally accompanying transgender members.

 This is an answer to the question that has been asked.
 However, the church through pastoral teaching will want to affirm that God’s creation is good, and that includes our bodily selves.
 This is not unrelated to the question about baptism because the sacraments are applied to bodies.
 God created us as bodily creatures and relates to us bodily through means of grace.
-The highest expression of this is that God was incarnated in human flesh as a Jewish male in Jesus of Nazareth, the Christ of Israel, who was designated by God as “my son, the beloved” at his baptism.
+The highest expression of this is that God was incarnated in human flesh as a Jewish male in Jesus of Nazareth, the Christ of Israel, who was designated “my son, the beloved” by the God whom Jesus called Abba at his baptism.
+The Spirit who descended like a dove is the bond between the Father and the Son.
 This Jesus was crucified, buried, and raised from the dead.
-In Holy Baptism we are immersed into Christ’s death and resurrection (Romans 6:3-5).
-We shall be raised bodily, as Christ was, with a glorified body.
+In Holy Baptism we are immersed (buried) into Christ’s death and resurrection (Romans 6:3-5).
+We shall be raised bodily, as Christ was, with a glorified body, as Christ has.

 Given all this, we should have no reason to despise our bodies.
 It is an expression of the “fall” of humanity into sin that people (probably all people to some extent) are ashamed of or dissatisfied with their bodies (which means they are ashamed of or dissatisfied with themselves, since we are our bodies).
 They may be ashamed of or dissatisfied with their size or shape or particular body parts.
-Transgender people are dissatisfied with their whole sexuality.
-“Dissatisfied” is too weak a word.
-They believe they were born with the wrong body, which means that what they essentially are is unrelated to their body, or that they have been forced into the wrong gender by cisgender socialization.
+What transgender people feel about their body differs from one person to another, so general statements cannot be made.
+They may, however, believe that they have been forced into the wrong gender by cisgender socialization.

 We must acknowledge that the church has not always given a clear proclamation of a positive theology of the body and of human sexuality throughout its history.
 In the early Christian struggles with the gnostic devaluation of the material creation, the theological affirmations of Clement of Alexandria and Irenaeus of Lyons about the goodness of God’s creation did not always hold.
 If you want to read about the views of the ancient church fathers and the attitudes of Christians of antiquity when it comes to teachings and practices about the human body and human sexuality, admittedly over and against the pagan world, the best study is the classic work by Peter Brown, The Body and Society: Men, Women, and Sexual Renunciation in Early Christianity, Twentieth Anniversary Edition with a New Introduction (New York: Columbia University Press, 1988, 2008).